 So this is not a handout and not a free lunch – the lender does get something in return, making it a viable product for them to offer.

 The best way of thinking about this is that with a traditional mortgage, amortization periods can be 25 to 30 years – so it can be 25 to 30 years before the lender gets their money back in full.
 A reverse mortgage is following the same concept – long term lending.
 Except that the lender won’t get their money back until all home owners pass away.

 The Pros And Cons Of A Reverse Mortgage

-Briefly, the advantages of a reverse mortgage can be considered to be the following:
+Briefly, the advantages of a CHIP reverse mortgage in Canada can be considered to be the following: